Architecture of Colombia

-Colombia's architectural heritage includes Spanish colonial architecture including Catholic churches.
+Colombia's architectural heritage includes Spanish colonial architecture, such as Catholic churches.
 Its modern architecture represents various International Style architecture.
-In the postmodern architecture era a wave of innovate and striking buildings have been designed.
+In the postmodern architecture era, a wave of innovate and striking buildings have been designed.

 Colombian cultural heritage includes indigenous, European, Indian and African influences.
 The country's colonial buildings reflect their Spanish (and particularly Andalusian origin, as seen in the traditional single-story) houses laid around a central patio, to be found both in colonial towns such as Santafé (Bogotá), Tunja or Cartagena, or in rural haciendas throughout the country.
 After gaining its independence, Colombia severed its links with Spain and looked elsewhere for new models, first England, then France, marking the beginning of what became known as Republican Architecture (Arquitectura republicana), an era that lasted well into the twentieth century, when the changes in architectural thinking in Europe brought Modern Architecture to the country during the last years before World War II.

 Prominent Colombian architects include Rafael Esguerra, Daniel Bermúdez, Giancarlo Mazzanti, Rogelio Salmona, Álvaro Barrera, Patricio Samper Gnecco, Bruce Graham, Laureano Forero Ochoa, Pedro Nel Gómez, Raúl Fajardo Moreno, Rafael Esguerra, Arturo Robledo Ocampo and Simón Vélez.
 Firms include plan:B.

 Jorge Arango, Andres Cortes, Jaime Correa and Felipe Hernandez (architect) were born in Colombia.
 Bruce Graham worked in Colombia.
 Expats such as Leopold Rother worked in Colombia.

-Pre-Columbian period
+Indigenous architecture

+Muisca

 Pre-Columbian architecture was varied.
 The Muisca, although portrayed as the summit of Colombian indigenous civilization, was modest compared to Mesoamerica or the Inca Empire.
 Their architecture was limited to rather small settlements and structures, made out of wood and clay instead of stone.

+Tairona

-However some other pre-Columbian civilizations are known for their architecture, such as the Tairona (known for Ciudad Perdida) and the culture of Tierradentro.
+Some other pre-Columbian civilizations are known for their architecture, such as the Tairona (known for Ciudad Perdida) and the culture of Tierradentro.